 'She won't have cooked anything to spoil.'

 'No, I suppose not.
 Still, you don't want to put her about, y'know.
-It's very kind of her to have you while your mam's away.
-We don't want to offend her.'
+It's very kind of her to

 'I'd rather stop here for me tea,' Joby said.